adrienchkirate/gaussian-curves-webapp/README.md

-# A Web Application for scientific purpose
+# A Web Application for scientific purposes

 This application was built to improve work on Gaussian curves for a particular research subject at the [Limoges University](http://www.xlim.fr/) in France.
 However the application is flexible enough to work with gaussian curves for various purposes.The application is in French.
 The online app includes a sample experimental curve if you want to test the app.